plone/documentation/docs/classic-ui/theming/barceloneta.md

 $state-colors: map-merge($state-colors, $custom-colors);
 ```

+(classic-ui-theming-barceloneta-custom-css-code-label)=

 ### Custom CSS code

-Inside the file `theme/_custom.scss` you can write all your custom CSS/Sass code
-to adapt the theme to your needs.
+Inside the file `theme/_custom.scss` you can write all your custom CSS/Sass code to adapt the theme to your needs.
 Feel free to add more files inside the `scss/` folder to make your code more readable.
 Don't forget to import your custom files in `scss/theme.scss`.

-(classic-ui-theming-barceloneta-default-variables-properties-label)=
+(classic-ui-theming-barceloneta-default-variables-and-properties-label)=

 ## Default variables and properties